 Page 1 offers a brief introduction.

-Pages 2-5 are a protocol that you can immediately put into action now, with three options for low-risk, moderate-risk, and high-risk environments.
+Pages 2-9 are a protocol that you can immediately put into action now, with three options for low-risk, moderate-risk, and high-risk environments.

 The guide costs $9.99.
 That's just a tiny slice of the money this might save you just by avoiding a pricey supplement that probably doesn't work.